Minuscule representations and Panyushev conjectures: A proof of Panyushev's -polynomial conjecture

 To sum up, we have shown that $\caN_{[2n+1]\times K_n}$ is palindromic.
 This finishes the proof.

 \end{proof}

 Now we are ready to prove Panyushev's $\caN$-polynomial conjecture.

-\emph{Proof of Theorem \ref{thm-N-poly-main}.} As noted in the introduction, it remains to show that if $\Delta(1)$ has a unique rank level of maximal size, then $\caN_{\Delta(1)}(t)$ is palindromic.
+\emph{Proof of Theorem \ref{thm-N-poly-main}.} As noted at the beginning of this section, it remains to show that if $\Delta(1)$ has a unique rank level of maximal size, then $\caN_{\Delta(1)}(t)$ is palindromic.
 By Lemma \ref{lemma-N-poly-known} and Theorem \ref{thm-N-poly-CmKn}, Theorem \ref{thm-N-poly-main} holds for those non-abelian or non-extra-special $[\alpha_i]$'s bearing the pattern \eqref{pattern}.
 Now it remains to handle the four non-extra-special posets in Section 4.10.

 For $E_7$, it remains to consider $[\alpha_2]$.
 Indeed, it has a unique rank level of maximal size.
 Moreover, using \texttt{Mathematica}, we obtain that

 which is palindromic.

 For $E_8$, it remains to consider $[\alpha_1]$, $[\alpha_2]$, and $[\alpha_8]$.
 Indeed, each of them has more than one rank level of maximal size.
 This finishes the proof.